 Once Trustwave's solution maps the offensive characteristics of the attack and possible defensive measures, it hands a security team a plan for how to defend their organization.

 "The key reason for using MITRE is so we can understand what the adversaries are doing and how to defend against them.
-Sentinel is simply a tool in the framework.
+Microsoft Sentinel is simply a tool in the framework.
 It uses a SIEM to detect what the adversaries are doing.
 And it's not just SIEM that MITRE is looking at," Broggy said.
 "MITRE uses your entire cybersecurity environment -- all the security tools to help you detect deception and defend against those adversaries."

 Ingredients to a Successful Deployment and Adoption